Remote Learning FAQs – September 2021

 - Be, relevant, meaningful and ambitious with appropriate sequencing.
 This will be in line with the departmental curriculum plans.

 - Offer the opportunity for formal assessment and feedback, in line with department assessment policy and statutory guidance.
-This could be through the file drop facility, Frog feedback, using the text box or by some other means.
+This could be through the file drop facility, Frog feedback, using the text box, during a live lesson or by some other means.

 How much work should students have to do?

-We have asked teaching staff to set the work that would have been completed in class that week.
+Teaching staff will set work that will/would be completed in class during the week.
 It is apparent that student productivity at home can vary greatly, but teachers and pastoral staff will challenge those who fail to engage.
 Additional work will also be provided by departments to ensure students have enough to challenge them.
 Work could include content coverage, a range of class activities, assessments or homework provided for the rest of the group.

 How often will students receive their assignments?

-They will usually receive them on a weekly basis, with one assignment per subject (although this may be more for Sixth Form where two teachers share a class and deliver different elements of the course).
-This may include a number of smaller tasks, PowerPoints or other activities.
-Further work may need to be set as teachers deem necessary or if the work is better suited to smaller lesson by lesson assignments.
+They will receive them on a weekly basis or lesson by lesson basis, depending upon the curriculum and the work that needs to be completed.
+This may be one assignment per subject (although this may be more for Sixth Form where two teachers share a class and deliver different elements of the course) or several assignments consisting of a number of smaller tasks, PowerPoints or other activities.
+Further work may need to be set as teachers deem necessary.

 How will new subject content be taught remotely?